 - High School Sports — Head out to the suburbs of Katy or The Woodlands for some real-life Friday Night Lights.

 - Houston’s Astrodome — Will this well-known sports dome be torn down?
 Since many call it the Eighth Wonder of the World, maybe not.
 Despite years of vacancy, the Texas Historical Commission made the site a designated State Antiquities Landmark in 2017.

 - Houston Livestock Show and Rodeo — Sometimes people who live in Houston forget that they live in Texas.
 But for 20 days out of the year, Houstonians celebrate Texas heritage and culture at this Livestock show and rodeo.

 This moving guide wouldn’t be complete without some mention of weather and quality of life in Houston.
-In the large picture, weather in Houston is beautiful and spending a day outside with a light jacket in the middle of January is not unusual.
-However, there are some weather-related factors to know.
+Houston weather is beautiful year-round and spending a day outside with a light jacket in the middle of January is not unusual.
+Many restaurants and bars feature large patios and outdoor dining for this very reason.
+However, there are some weather-related factors to consider.

 Things to Explore Outdoors:

 - Hermann Park — With 445 acres of space, Hermann Park is one of the most important green spaces in Houston.
 Complete with a railroad, there are plenty of activities for families and people of all ages.